Anonymous Meeting in Networks: Unknown upper bound on the size of the graph

 There are two possible cases.
-If the token met by $E_j$ is its own token (residing at $v_j$), then $w$ is equal to some node $u$ already added previously to the BFS tree of $E_j$.
-If, on the other hand, the token met by $E_j$ is the token of some other explorer $E_s$, then we will show that $w$ is added by $E_s$ to its BFS tree.
-Indeed, since $E_j$ has added a node $u$ to its BFS tree, such that the path from $v_j$ to $u$ is $q$, the explorer $E_s$ must have added a node $u'$ to its BFS tree, such that the path from $v_s$ to $u'$ is $q$ as well, because both $E_s$ and $E_j$ have identical memories.
+If the token met by $E_j$ is its own token (residing at $v_j$), then $w$ is equal to some node $u$ already added previously to the {(truncated) spanning} tree of $E_j$.
+If, on the other hand, the token met by $E_j$ is the token of some other explorer $E_s$, then we will show that $w$ is added by $E_s$ to its {(truncated) spanning tree}.
+Indeed, since $E_j$ has added a node $u$ to its {(truncated) spanning} tree, such that the path from $v_j$ to $u$ is $q$, the explorer $E_s$ must have added a node $u'$ to its {(truncated) spanning} tree, such that the path from $v_s$ to $u'$ is $q$ as well, because both $E_s$ and $E_j$ have identical memories.
 However, this node $u'$ must be equal to $w$, since the path from $w$ to $v_s$ is $\overline{q}$.
-This proves the claim.
+This proves the claim.\finclaim

 The contradiction in Case 1 will be obtained in the following way.
-Using BFS trees produced by explorers $E_i$ during their last exploration $EST^*$ (recall that these trees are isomorphic, since memories of the explorers are identical), we will construct the colored view for each explorer.
+Using {(truncated) spanning} trees produced by explorers $E_i$ during their last exploration $EST^*$ (recall that these trees are isomorphic, since memories of the explorers are identical), we will construct the colored view for each explorer.
 Using the fact that memories of the explorers are identical, these colored views will be identical.
 This will imply that the final configuration is a clone configuration, which is impossible.